Click on the arrow to the right of each line to view the answers to these frequently asked questions.

 We encourage a positive, prayerful presence outside abortion facilities to show God’s love and mercy to those who visit and work at the abortion centers.
 This approach avoids shouting, confrontation with patients and employees, and the use of graphic abortion images.
 This is the approach that we have been led to embrace through our own prayer, fasting and spiritual discernment.
-In campaigns in more than 300 cities on five continents, this effort has produced positive, measurable results.
+In campaigns in more than 700 cities on six continents, this effort has produced positive, measurable results.

 Internationally, 40 Days for Life has a volunteer board of directors and several employees.
 Other tasks are handled by contract workers and volunteers.
 That is the extent of the formal organization.
 Local campaigns are independently conducted by volunteers in each participating community, who have no formal affiliation with the main organization and are not part of the corporate entity of 40 Days for Life.